 frequently Asked Questions

-Our Rosie’s Girls ® programming, both summer and afterschool, is open to female identifying and gender non-conforming youth, including transgender, non-binary, and gender expansive youth.
+Our Rosie’s Girls ® programming, both summer and afterschool, is open to female identifying and gender-expansive youth.
 We use ‘girls’ as an inclusive term to genders outside of the binary that we believe can benefit significantly from our camp program.
 We recognize that young people are increasingly likely to identify outside of the binary, whether they have the language or space to do so publicly, and we want to be certain that we are providing them with the opportunity to participate in our program if they want to do so.

 Gender based discrimination in the workforce impacts all people of marginalized gender identities, including career exploration at young ages.
 Rosie’s Girls is centered on the reality that society has historically narrowed the options of non-cisgender male identifying individuals in terms of career pathways and lifestyle choices – this is why all of our camp themes represent fields in which women are underrepresented.
 We seek to create spaces at our programs that help break down harmful and limiting societal messaging about young people’s lives, especially in the context of gender-based messaging.
 Rosie’s Girls supports expanded possibilities for young people whose genders are historically marginalized without reinforcing that they are wholly defined by their gender identity.

 Our social and emotional “Power Skills” curriculum is affirming to all genders, with an added sensitivity and awareness of the experiences of youth whose gender identities are historically marginalized.
 Through this curriculum, we address many important concepts such as healthy relationships, growth mindset, and self-advocacy, that are relevant to a richly gender diverse camper population.

 Can parents/guardians stay and watch camp?